 Educate clients and enforce policies regarding safe and proper use of equipment and facility.
 Develop, document, and implement one-on-one, partner, or group workout programs that match the needs and goals of clients.
 Instruct clients on basic exercise physiology and inform them as to proper lifting and exercise techniques.
 Providing all the necessary information, techniques, and proper procedures for working out and helping patrons stay active and healthy.

-This Spring, Campus Recreation will be holding a class for students interested in working as personal trainers.
-The class will be held at the ARC for 6 weeks from January 24th-March 3rd.
-The class will meet twice a week in the evenings from 6-7:30pm on Tuesdays and Thursdays.
-Upon completion of the class, in addition to obtaining your personal training certification through a nationally accredited organization, you will have the opportunity to interview for a personal training position at Campus Recreation.
-If you are interested, please apply online and specify that you are interested in personal training.
-All applications must be received by December 4th at 11:59pm.
-More information (pdf)
+This Summer, Campus Recreation will be holding a class for students interested in working as personal trainers.
+The class will be held at the ARC from July 18 – August 17.
+The class will meet twice a week from 4:30-6:00 on Tuesdays and Thursdays.
+If you are interested, please apply online at http://campusrec.illinois.edu/employment/ and specify that you are interested in personal training.
+Please apply as soon as possible.

 - Previous experience in supervising and instructing participants in a fitness environment is required.